Let's Get Loud: Chart performance

 "Let's Get Loud" debuted on the Australian Singles chart at number 49 the week ending August 20, 2000.
 On the week ending November 12, 2000, the song reached its peak at number nine and stayed there for five consecutive weeks.
 In Austria, the song debuted at number 35 on the week ending July 9, 2000, and reached its peak of eleven August 20, 2000.
 "Let's Get Loud" fared better on Italy and Netherlands.
 On the former, it debuted at number twelve the week ending June 22, 2000, and reached its peak at number six the following week, managing to stay inside the top ten for five consecutive weeks before dropping of the chart.
 On the latter, it reached number three, becoming the highest peak of the song in all music markets.

 Not released as a single in the US, the song still appeared at number 39 on the US Billboard Hot Dance Club Play chart.
 "Let's Get Loud" later appeared at number 25 on the Australian year-end charts of 2000.
 It has sold 413,000 digital downloads in the United States as of 2013.

 Live performances

 The song's music video was directed by Jeffrey Doe and filmed live at the 1999 FIFA Women's World Cup at the Rose Bowl in Pasadena, California.
 Lopez wears a silver party dress with white boots in the video.
 On October 23, 2007, while pregnant, Lopez performed the song on the 5th season of the United States version of Dancing with the Stars.
 She performed the song at the San Remo Music Festival in 2010.
-Autistic young students at a Staten Island, New York school listened to "Let's Get Loud" every day, learning the dance moves and lyrics.
+Autistic young students at a Staten Island, New York, school listened to "Let's Get Loud" every day, learning the dance moves and lyrics.
 The school wrote a letter to Lopez asking for an autograph or picture—instead Lopez showed up for the student's graduation for live performance of the song.

 Lopez performed "Let's Get Loud" as part of her 2012 Dance Again World Tour.
 She emerged on-stage wearing a tuxedo with pink ruffles while playing a bongo, before transitioning into "Let's Get Loud".
 During the performance, her dancers ripped off the tuxedo to reveal a black-laced body suit.
 The song was included on the set list for her Las Vegas residency, All I Have, which commenced in January 2016.
 Lopez performed "Let's Get Loud" on the series finale of American Idol on April 7, 2016, alongside her single "Ain't Your Mama".

-On February 2, 2020, the song was performed by Lopez with her daughter Emme Muñiz, as well as Shakira, during the Super Bowl LIV halftime show.
+On February 2, 2020, the song was performed by Lopez with her child, Emme Muñiz, as well as Shakira, during the Super Bowl LIV halftime show.